MarcinZukowski/review-pal/README.md

   * `shift+ctrl+K` - next diff
   * `shift+X`, `shift+ctrl+X` - mark diff reviewed / unreviewed
 * Ability to highlight multiple words with double-click, up to 8 different highlights. (*GitHub only*)
+  * How: Double click on a word to add/remove.
+Double click on an empty space to remove all.
+* Jump to the next occurrence of any highlight
+  * How: Middle-click on a highlighted word in the top menu
 * Local browser persistence